simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_07_terraform_language_and_hashicorp_language.md

   client_secret         = var.jamfpro_client_secret
 }
 ```
 The `provider` block configures connection details for external APIs or services.
 Here it establishes authentication with a JamfPro server using OAuth2 credentials.
 Provider blocks tell Terraform how to communicate with the target infrastructure platform.
+This block must also be present in every Terraform configuration created, it won't work without it.
+For each provider defined in the `terraform` block, a correlating `provider` block must be present.
+The specifics of each provider block will vary based on the provider.
+You should always check the provider documentation in the terraform [registry](https://registry.terraform.io/) for the correct syntax.

 **3. Resource Block**
 ```hcl